CyberAgentAILab/layout-dm/docs/custom_dataset.md

 # Training on custom dataset

+Note: Please run all the scripts at the root of this project to make sure to invoke `poetry` command.

 ### 1. Make a config file for the dataset

-Make a yaml file describing the dataset and put it under `src/trainer/trainer/config/dataset/`.
+Make a yaml file describing the dataset and put it under [this directory](../src/trainer/trainer/config/dataset/).
 This yaml is parsed and used as the input for [hydra.utils.instantiate](https://hydra.cc/docs/advanced/instantiate_objects/overview/) to initialize the dataset class.
-For example, the config for Rico dataset ([rico25.yaml](src/trainer/trainer/config/dataset/rico25.yaml)) is currently as follows:
+For example, the config for Rico dataset ([rico25.yaml](../src/trainer/trainer/config/dataset/rico25.yaml)) is currently as follows:

 ```yaml
 _target_: trainer.datasets.rico.Rico25Dataset